Blog

 Steadybit for Rescue

-Step 1: Create Experiment
+Step 1: Create an Experiment

 The first thing to do is to create a new experiment, which is pretty straightforward:

-2. We give the experiment a useful name (e.g. “Shop is performant when having slow network”) and choose the Global area for now (giving access to the entire environment).
+2. We give the experiment a useful name (e.g., “Shop is performant when having slow network”) and choose the Global area for now (giving access to the entire environment).

 3. We choose to attack containers and specify them using attributes.
-We use a query like the one below to target all three product microservices (hot-deals, fashion-bestseller and toys-bestseller).
+We use a query like the one below to target all three product microservices (hot-deals, fashion-bestseller, and toys-bestseller).

-1. Since we want to have a maximum effect we choose to have an impact of 100% at the following wizard step.
+1. Since we want to have a maximum effect, we choose to have an impact of 100% at the following wizard step.

-2. Apply the attack from the category “Network”, “Delay Traffic” and start with default settings (having 500ms delay).
-We also disable the Jitter in the “Additional Settings'' which would add some randomness to represent the real world.
-Complete the wizard via “Save Experiment”.
+2. Apply the attack from the category Network, Delay Traffic, and start with default settings (having 500ms delay).
+We also disabled the Jitter in the Additional Settings‘ which would add some randomness to represent the real world.
+Complete the wizard via Save Experiment.

 Step 2: Extending Experiment

 Although the experiment is ready to be executed, we will tune it to measure the HTTP response time while experimenting.
-Therefore, we add a “wait”-step in front of the “Delay Traffic”-attack of 10 seconds (being our reference response time) as well as a HTTP call for the /products endpoint over a time span of 90 seconds in the second lane.
+Therefore, we add a wait step before the Delay Traffic-attack of 10 seconds (our reference response time) and an HTTP call for the /products endpoint over 90 seconds in the second lane.

-Step 3: Run Experiment
+Step 3: Run the Experiment

 Uff, what an effect.
 Although the network is only delayed by 500ms, it is summed up in total to a response time of up to 2000 ms. Compared with the values before and after the delay network attack (~30ms) the response time has increased by more than 60 times.